Chief Executive Officer,

 In addition to his hospital leadership, Mr. Duquette is active in the community.
-He is a Board member and former Chairman of the South Dade Chamber of Commerce.
-Mr. Duquette is also a member of the Rotary Club of Homestead, Homestead Civitan Club and was named the Homestead Civitan Club’s Citizen of the Year for 2011.
-He is also a board member of the South Florida Hospital Association.
+He is a board member and former chairman of the South Dade Chamber of Commerce.
+He serves on the boards of the South Florida Hospital and Healthcare Association and South Florida Evaluation and Treatment Center.
+He also is an advisory board member of Nova Southeastern University and a member of the Rotary Club of Homestead.